 To stand comfortably before a judge, address a jury, examine a witness, and argue successfully in a court of law under the pressures that accompany a critical case, requires having been there, and having done that.
 Baylor Lawyers not only know what to expect when they walk into court on behalf of their first clients, they also know how to present themselves as seasoned attorneys.

 Through Practice Court, skills like precision in analysis and thought, precision in expression and communication, and precision in attention to detail are skills deeply learned.
 As a result, Baylor students find themselves significantly ahead of their peers, not only in what they can do, but what they can do well.

 Having “lived through” the realities of modern law practice, students come away with a unique understanding of not only the responsibilities and ethics that define and elevate the profession, but the personal, spiritual and family life balance that contributes to long-term success.

 There’s a reason why law firms from all over the country look to recruit Baylor Lawyers.
 They know they’re hiring a young attorney who is ready to hit the ground running.
 And whether their career path leans toward litigation or to transactional law, they have the depth and breadth of foundational lawyering skills important to any type of practice.

-“Without a doubt, Baylor’s Practice Court and Evidence classes prepared me for actual practice.
-At the conclusion of my first hearing as a lawyer, the District Court judge inquired as to whether I was a Baylor attorney.
+“Without a doubt, Baylor Law’s Practice Court and Evidence classes prepared me for actual practice.
+At the conclusion of my first hearing as a lawyer, the District Court judge inquired as to whether I was a Baylor Lawyer.
 I proudly replied, ‘Yes Your Honor,’ and he stated he could tell.”